tsobe/lobiani/README.md

 - Manager - defines and publishes products
 - Product - representation of saleable inventory item
 - Customer - person who's willing to purchase products
-- Basket - container for products to be purchased later at once
+- Cart - container for products to be purchased later at once

 ### Billing
 - Account - personal and payment information about customer